thosgood/this-weeks-finds/markdown/51-100/week056.md

 different numbers, and I can never keep certain factors of 2 straight in this particular calculation.
-Note however that it looks as if things go completely haywire as Λ approaches zero, which is why my earlier remark about the \`flat state' is a bit nontrivial.
+Note however that it looks as if things go completely haywire as Λ approaches zero, which is why my earlier remark about the 'flat state' is a bit nontrivial.

 Why does this satisfy the constraints?
 Well, I just said above that the Chern-Simons action was hand-tailored to have the gauge-invariance and